 The fun begins with Sylvan’s Engineering programs in the Knoxville region.
 Your son or daughter can expect to complete a different hands-on project each week, including designing, testing and tweaking bridges and machines using K’NEX® pieces or LEGO® bricks.
-Watch your child’s creativity reach new heights as he or she builds these cool creations with a buddy and challenges other teams to fun competitions.
-It’s an innovative way for your child to think and problem-solve just like an engineer while developing crucial 21st century skills along the way!
+Watch your child’s creativity take flight as he or she builds these complex structures with a partner and participates in fun games and friendly challenges against other teams.
+Equipping your child with these skills can help make a big impact not only in school and college, but also in future careers.

 An Education Designed for the 21st Century

-In addition to offering big-time fun and excitement, Sylvan’s Engineering programs in the Knoxville region also provide your child with opportunities to learn important STEM (science, technology, engineering and math) competencies.
-Through a combination of hands-on learning, teamwork and creative projects, your child will develop valuable critical thinking and problem solving abilities that can make a positive difference in school and beyond!▼
+It’s no secret that Sylvan’s Engineering courses in the Knoxville region are fun, but did you know that they also help equip your child with valuable STEM (science, technology, engineering and math) skills?
+Via hands-on projects and collaborative group work, your son or daughter will acquire important critical thinking and problem solving abilities that can make a positive impact both inside and outside of the classroom.▼

 - Practical, hands-on projects that range from designing machines using LEGO® bricks to building different bridge types with K’NEX® pieces.